blogmywiki/ZXSpectrum/README.md

 'affonsid' - BASIC program by me to draw an imaginary TV company logo VERY slowly using circles.

+'australia' - hilarious 1 line BASIC program that turns all the text on your Spectrum upside down.

 'colorbars' is an odd 1 line BASIC program which draws horizontal colour bars *in the border*.

 'c4-logo' and 'htv-logo' are BASIC programs for drawing TV company logos.